-Rafael E. Cabrera-Jones, 18, of 7391 Route 3, Pulaski, pleaded guilty to second-degree robbery, further admitting that he stole cash from the business during the Jan.
+Rafael E. Cabrera-Jones, 18, of 7391 Route 3, Pulaski, pleaded guilty to second-degree robbery, further admitting that he stole cash from a business during the Jan.
 3 robbery.

-He was sentenced to an unspecified amount of time served at the Metro-Jefferson Public Safety Building and five years probation.
+He was subsequently sentenced to an unspecified amount of time served at the Metro-Jefferson Public Safety Building and five years probation.
 His probation supervision will be transferred to Oswego County.
-He also was granted youthful offender status.
+He was also granted youthful offender status.

 The teenager had arrived in Cape Vincent from Puerto Rico about a week before the robbery and was staying with his father in the village.